 This page provides a summary of recovery information, resources and supports available for residents after a disaster.

 Flooding Recovery information is available in the sidebar on this page (or at the bottom of the page on mobile).

 Wildfire Recovery information is listed below.
-For additional support, contact the provincial wildfire recovery program or Red Cross.
+For additional support, contact the provincial wildfire recovery program.

 If you have further questions, call the CRD Office at 250-392-3351 or email.